Taller buildings coming: Seattle council approves upzone in downtown, South Lake Union

 New buildings will be allowed to climb one or several stories higher, depending on location.
 In some cases, buildings will be allowed more floor area.

-The zoning changes will trigger in downtown and South Lake Union the city’s new Mandatory Housing Affordability (MHA) program, which requires developers to include rent-restricted units in their buildings or pay fees to help create such units elsewhere.
+The zoning changes will trigger in downtown and South Lake Union the city’s new Mandatory Housing Affordability (MHA) program, which developers to include rent-restricted units in their buildings or pay fees to help create such units elsewhere.

 Besides downtown and South Lake Union, the upzone also includes a small section of industrial and commercial property between South Charles Street and Interstate 90 in the Chinatown International District.